AryanBogam/Python-Challenge/day_23/problem_01/question.md

-Student Score Tracker – Immutable Logs
+Q1.Student Score Tracker – Immutable Logs
 Task:
 Create a tuple with students' names and their marks:
 Example: